-Fireworks can brighten celebrations, and proper fireworks safety can protect spectators from injury and help keep the festivities going longer.
+Fireworks can brighten celebrations, and proper fireworks use can protect you and others from injury to help keep the festivities going longer.
 Whether you plan to purchase fireworks, use them or observe a display, remember the following.

 Fireworks Safety Tips